Visa applications and credibility interviews

 Visa credibility interviews

-Will I have a credibility interview?
+Will I need an interview?

-How should I prepare for a credibility interview?
+How should I prepare?

-What questions will I be asked in a credibility interview?
+What questions will I be asked?

 - Why do you want to study in the UK?

-What if my student visa is refused?
+What if my visa is refused?